pulumi/docs/content/blog/unified-programmatic-approach-infrastructure-management-bmw-using-pulumi/index.md

 One of BMW's key initiatives was developing a shared modules library, which allowed the team to abstract the complexity of various infrastructure components, such as databases, and provide a consistent and user-friendly interface for their developers.
 - By leveraging [Pulumi's Python](https://www.pulumi.com/docs/iac/languages-sdks/python/) bindings, BMW was able to create reusable modules that encapsulated best practices and sensible defaults, making it easier for developers to provision and manage infrastructure resources.
-The use of Pydantic, a powerful data validation library, enabled BMW to define schema-based configurations for their infrastructure.
-These were then integrated into their IDEs, providing developers with auto-completion and validation support.
+BMW used Pydantic, a powerful data validation library, to define schema-based configurations for its infrastructure.
+These were then integrated into its IDEs, providing developers with auto-completion and validation support.
 - This approach not only accelerated the development process but also ensured that the infrastructure deployed across the organization adhered to consistent security and compliance standards.

 ### Transformation Features: Protecting Legacy Services